 - Your body becomes totally paralyzed.
 Unbearable as the paralysis may seem, knowing you will be fully conscience for this part of the battle adds a Nightmare On Elm Street quality to the situation.
 Retaining complete awareness that you are dying makes for one unmeasurable horror factor in my book.

-- Because you can no longer breath for yourself, having immediate access to a respirator is your only hope, and a thinly veiled one at that.
+- Because you can no longer breathe for yourself, having immediate access to a respirator is your only hope and a thinly veiled one at that.

 - You are bound to die, as the tetrodotoxin your sushi chef left behind in that delicately prepared fugu has no known antidote.